lcyvin/warped-world-rpg/src/errata/glossary.md

 for 'Secure, Contain, Protect')*.
 Known by a number of names to various different groups of interest, the Foundation operates in methodical, often clinical ways to further their mission.
-Stories about the foundation paint pictures of shadowy antiheros, unknown heros saving the world, and beauracratic insanity, as well as so much else.
+Stories about the foundation paint pictures of shadowy antiheros, unknown heros saving the world, and bureaucratic insanity, as well as so much else.
 The foundation looks a little bit different in every author's conception of them, but some elements remain more-or-less the same across the board.
 Secrecy, the O5 governing council, and a penchant for at time questionable ethics tend to be quite common within the landscape of available